 - ½ cup old-fashioned rolled oats, quick, or instant oats

-- 2 teaspoons powdered milk (find organic powdered milk here, or organic powdered coconut milk for a dairy-free oatmeal)
+- 2 teaspoons powdered milk (find organic powdered milk here, or organic powdered coconut milk for dairy-free oatmeal)

 - 1-2 teaspoons dried natural sweetener of your choice* (consider using maple sugar, coconut palm sugar, sucanat, etc.)